Collect Your Court Judgment From Deposit Accounts

 • Insurance proceeds.
 In most states, a debtor may exempt disability and health insurance benefits, matured (paid out) life insurance proceeds needed to support the debtor and the debtor's family, and the loan value of most life insurance policies.

-When the Debtor Does Not Have to Object to the Bank Levy Order
+When the Debtor Doesn't Need to Object

 What About Joint Accounts?